Killing of Charley Leundeu Keunang: Shooting

-Charley Leundeu Keunang went by the names of "Africa", "Cameroon", or "Charley Saturmin Robinet" (using a stolen ID).
-He was ordered by police to come out of his tent in Skid Row after fighting with someone inside the tent.
+Keunang was ordered by police to come out of his tent in Skid Row after fighting with someone inside the tent.
 A caller to 911 reported that a robbery had occurred in the area.
 The caller told the arriving officers that Keunang had also threatened them with a baseball bat.
 The officers stated that Keunang became aggressive and ignored commands.
 After he refused the police order, he went inside his tent and officers pulled the tent open and a physical altercation ensued with several police officers, during which three officers shot Keunang, resulting in his death.
 According to National Public Radio, police claimed Keunang had gotten hold of one of the officers' guns during the struggle.
 At least two videos captured the incident.

 Aftermath

 Following Keunang's death, a protest was held locally in Los Angeles.
 The protesters organised using the hashtag #BlackLivesMatter.
 Fourteen people were arrested in the course of the protest.